 It seemed that the worms were created in an attempt to solve two problems Ardua has.
 First, what do you do with all the trash you create?
-You don’t want to desecrate a beautiful planet by just dumping all sorts of trash there, but you also don’t want to burn everything, which may change the composition of the atmosphere, and thus affect other aspects of nature.
-So, the station on Ardua instituted a rule that ensured everything that was brough to Ardua had to be organic.
-This meant that all trash could be thrown onto the planet, and expected to decay in a reasonable amount of time.
+You don’t want to desecrate a beautiful planet by just dumping all sorts of trash there, but you also don’t want to burn everything because the gasses could change the composition of the atmosphere, and thus affect other aspects of nature.
+So, the station on Ardua instituted a rule which ensured everything that was brought to Ardua had to be organic.
+This meant that all trash could be thrown onto the planet and expected to decay in a reasonable amount of time.

 The second problem Ardua had was that the only thing that could be grown on the planet at first was a genetically engineered fungus.
-That may be good for travelers who want to try something new, but for the people that worked and lived on Ardua, that could get pretty monotonous.
-While the weather was certainly a huge factor to growing food and scenery outside of the station, the lack of humus in the soil was another huge factor.
+That may be good for travelers who want to try something new, but for the people that worked and lived on Ardua, a single food could get pretty monotonous.
+While the weather was a big factor to growing food outside the station, the lack of humus in the soil was another huge factor.
 Nothing could grow if it didn’t have nutrients.

 Enter the earthworms.
-Some brilliant scientists had the idea to solve both problems with one solution.
+Some brilliant scientists had the idea to solve both the trash and food problems with one solution.
 If organic trash was dumped on Ardua, the worms could help to make sure that trash was broken down and spread out into the surrounding soil.
 On top of cutting down on the eyesore a garbage dump would be to Ardua, the worms would also be creating nutrient rich soil which could help to grow new plants.

 The problem now seemed to be that explorers on the surface would periodically find themselves standing atop an old earthworm burrowing hole.
-This had lead to several disasters, including the death of a younger couple a few years back.
+This had led to several disasters, including the death of a younger couple a few years back.
 Again, while the chances of standing on top of a dilapidated earthworm burrow was slim, it was something we needed to know about.

 I’m sure to most people, this sort of information would prevent them from moving forward with the adventure.
 But it really excited me.
 I wasn’t born to be Earthbound my whole life.
 I wanted to explore and I wanted to live a full and exciting life.
 To me, that meant escaping the confines of technology to enter the arms of nature’s luxury.

 While this outlook made me a bit different than most of the people and the spirit of the age, I didn’t completely throw off technology.
-It could be a wonderful thing that accentuated the beauty of nature, and allowed one to experience it fully.
+Tech could be a wonderful thing that accentuated the beauty of nature and allowed one to experience it fully.
 For instance, Cruz and I would only be able to travel down to the surface and explore safely because of technology.
-They were going to give us suits that would protect us from the intense UV radiation, as well as any of the temperature extremes we could face.
-The suits also included warning systems to alert us of any last minute weather changes, warnings, dangers, and so forth.
-There were certainly dangerous situations we could get ourselves into, but overall, we were pretty safe.
+They were going to give us suits that would protect us from the intense UV radiation as well as most of the temperature extremes we might face, save for a polar storm.
+The suits also included warning systems to alert us of any last-minute weather changes, warnings, dangers, and so forth.
+There were certainly dangerous situations we could get ourselves into, but overall, we were safe because of our technology.